odoo/documentation/inventory/management/delivery/scheduled_dates.rst

 Configuring lead times
 ======================

-Configuring **lead times** is a first essentiel move in order to compute scheduled dates.
+Configuring **lead times** is a first essential move in order to compute scheduled dates.
 Lead times are the delays (in term of delivery, manufacturing, ...) promised to your different partners and/or clients.